 The case of Hannah Poling.
 19-months-old girl was given a series of vaccines.
 48 hours later she started running a fever, began the continuous crying, irritability and lethargy.
 She began to wake up often at night, and stopped going up the stairs.
 For the next 3 months she was irritable, was gradually losing her speech skills, and began to show ASD symptoms, such as twirling, avoiding eye contact, disturbed sleep cycle, and perseveration on particular TV programs.
 For six months, she had diarrhea, poor appetite and did not gain weight.
 At 23 months old, she was diagnosed with atopic dermatitis, slow hair growth.
 She began to walk on her toes, and was diagnosed with autism.

 There is nothing special about this case, except for the fact, that the girl’s father (Jon Poling) is a neurologist, who documented all the tests that he ran on this daughter.
-Moreover, Poling worked with Andrew Zimmerman, one of the prominent neurologists in the USA, who appeared as an expert witness in vaccine courts, where he argued that there is no connection between MMR and autism.
-Zimmerman was the co-author of the abovementioned article, and in his expert opinion stated that in the case of Hanna Poling, there was a connection between vaccination and autism.
+Moreover, Poling worked with Andrew Zimmerman, one of the prominent neurologists in the USA, who appeared as an expert witness in vaccine courts, where he argued that there is no link between MMR and autism.
+Zimmerman was the co-author of the abovementioned article, and in his expert opinion stated that in the case of Hanna Poling, there was a link between vaccination and autism.

-Hannah Poling was initially one of the several participants in a class action lawsuit on the connection between vaccination and autism, representing 5,500 children.
+Hannah Poling was initially one of the several participants in a class action lawsuit on the link between vaccination and autism, representing 5,500 children.
 HHS removed this case form the class action lawsuit and paid the family that signed a non-disclosure agreement, $20 million.
 A class action lawsuit, however, was rejected.
 The fact that Zimmerman changed this opinion in the process, and gave different expert opinions in the class action lawsuit and Hanna Poling case, was unknown at the time, since Hanna Poling case was classified, and was only learned about after the attorney leaked information to a journalist.
 After his conclusion in the Hanna Poling case, Zimmerman was no longer invited to be an expert witness in vaccine court, but his expert opinion, written before he changed it, was used as an argument to dismiss the class action suit.

 Unanswered questions from the vaccine injury compensation program: a review of compensated cases of vaccine-induced brain injury.